Udbina: History

-Despite the fact that by 1942 the entire population of Udbina and Podudbina had been inhabited by Croat Catholics, the government of the Kingdom of Yugoslavia erected in Udbina a monument to the King Alexander I which was removed only after the establishment of the Independent State of Croatia (NDH).
+The government of the Kingdom of Yugoslavia erected in Udbina a monument to the King Alexander I which was removed after the establishment of the Independent State of Croatia (NDH).
 During World War II, Udbina was part of NDH's territory.
 Local gendarmerie sergeant Drakulić gave 200 rifles to the local Serbs, which on 12 April 1941 began with an ethnic cleansing of Lika from Gračac to Gospić.
 On 13 July 1941, Catholic priest Father Mate Mugoša delivered a sermon to his parishioners in Udbina pledging allegiance to the Ustaše and calling for the extermination of Serb population in Croatia, which preceded massacres of Serbs.
 In 1942, Serbs burned two Catholic churches, Church of St. Nicholas and Church of St. Mark Graveyard.
 In December of the same year, the Croatian population was expelled from Udbina.
 In order to conceal ruins, Serbs after the war built a hotel on the site of the Church of St. Nicholas, and used stone from the Church of St. Mark Graveyard for building a sheep barn.
 In addition, Serbs also destroyed the Church of St. Augustin in Mutilić and the Catholic cemetery in Korija.
 During the war, many local Serbs were killed by Ustaše and local Croats by Chetniks and Yugoslav Partisans.
 The Orthodox Church of St. Nicholas (filial of the Church of the Holy Transfiguration of Mutilić) was also destroyed during World War II.
 Most Croats fled from Udbina after the massacre on the eve before the St. Lucy's Day.
 Croats fled through Trovro mountain all the way to Lovinac.